Return to Inhibition factor page.

-Behavior Rating Inventory of Executive Function (BRIEF) (Gioia et al, 2000): Parent and teacher questionnaire assessing Self-regulation and executive function, including Inhibition, in students five to 18 years old
+Behavior Rating Inventory of Executive Function (BRIEF) (Gioia et al., 2000): Parent and teacher questionnaire to assess executive function, including Inhibition, in students aged five to 18 years

 NEPSY-II Inhibition Subtest (Korkman et al., 2007): Subtest that requires students aged three through 16 to name items with its opposite (e.g. name "circle" for squares)

 Peg-tapping (Diamond & Taylor, 1996): Task during which students are asked to tap a peg twice when the experimenter taps once and vice versa, which involves inhibiting the tendency to copy the experimenter and remember the correct rule to respond